sreedevk/reactivitae/README.md

 Running the application locally is simple.
 Follow these steps:

-1. Install dependencies using `npm install`
+1. Install dependencies using `npm install` or `bun install`
-2. Start the development server using `npm run dev`
+2. Start the development server using `npm run dev` or `bun run dev`
 3. Once the server is up, visit `https://localhost:5173` in your browser (check stdout to find the port number)

 ### Hosting/Deployment

 React-Vitae comes with a Docker configuration that builds the application and hosts it using an Nginx container.
 Follow these steps to run the application using Docker:

-1. Build the Docker image using `docker-compose build`
+1. Build the Docker image using `docker build . -t reactivitae:main`
-2. Start the container using `docker-compose up`
+2. Start the container using `docker run -p 4000:80 reactivitae:latest`
 3. Once the container is up, visit `https://localhost:4000` in your browser

 That's it!
 With React-Vitae, creating an impressive resume is now easier than ever.